METHODS OF PRODUCING WATER FOR INJECTION

 BRAM-COR STMC – Vapor Compression Distiller – function chart

-The recognized benefits of the Vapor Compression Technology
+The recognized benefit of the Vapor Compression technology

 • Low energy consumption

-• No need of cooling water to condensate the pure steam
+• No need for cooling water to condensate the pure steam

 • No need for high quality inlet water (in some cases even softened water can feed the VC still)

-• Very high quality of the WFI thanks to the strong degassying process
+• Very high quality WFI due to strong degassing process

 • No need to pressurize the inlet water